Click, click, click… Call!

 A solid phone call tracking platform, like Convirza, allows users to dynamically display different call tracking numbers in a variety of ways.
 The 3 most common are by browser session, referring source, or a specific web URL.
 This simple yet robust approach enables online marketers to attribute offline phone conversions to specific online campaigns and powerfully measure marketing ROI.

-Let’s look at the your recipe and figure out how to apply Dynamic Number Insertion to work best for you.
+Let’s look at your recipe and figure out how to apply Dynamic Number Insertion to work best for you.
 As noted, you can leverage DNI in a variety of ways to build your succulent sauce.
 Let’s explore each method at a high-level so you can better understand how to select the right DNI mixture for you.

 Marketers can assign unique dynamic phone numbers to specific websites or URLs.
 As a visitor clicks from a specific page, an individual phone number will be generated matching the source page to the number.
 This allows marketers to measure click through activity on different pages to focus on specific call conversions, then tracked and measured via corresponding reports.

-Organizations that leverage this feature often use this kind of URL Dynamic Number Insertion to track social media and email campaigns.
-Marketers can easily track the effectiveness of specific links and ads as well as email campaigns.
-Applying this strategy involves assigning a unique phone number to each social media campaign or email campaign.
 This straightforward approach allows you to track visitors from each referring source URL.
 This also ensures that they will see the unique tracking phone number associated with that source.

 If you are generating a low volume of traffic and looking to gather high-level data about a few particular referring sources of traffic and calls, then source-based DNI is the way to go.
 Marketers can assign a single phone number to measure all visitors coming from targeted referring sites.
 In this case, every visitor from the same source would see the same unique DNI number associated with that source.

-As a simple high level form of Dynamic Number Insertion, source DNI’s focus is to help provide you with a 30,000 foot view.
+As a simple high-level form of Dynamic Number Insertion, source DNI’s focus is to help provide you with a 30,000 foot view.
 It doesn’t provide the advanced campaign level data that session DNI provides.
 Use it to gather very useful but high-level call tracking metrics.
-If you want to know whether the people calling in are finding you from Google, Bing, Yahoo, Facebook or any other referring sites, and all you need is a high level view, then this method is ideal.
+If you want to know whether the people calling in are finding you from Google, Bing, Yahoo, Facebook or any other referring sites, and all you need is a high-level view, then this method is ideal.

 Session-based Dynamic Number Insertion (sometimes referred to as keyword call tracking) provides the most granular and robust data.
 It is the most advanced form of DNI.
 With that said, it is also the most valuable.
 Instead of manually mapping unique phone numbers to specific sources or URLs, session-based DNI dynamically displays a unique number to every visitor that arrives at your website at any one time.
 This dynamic number “tracks” with the visitor and his/her web browsing session for the duration of time he/she is on the site.
 This form of DNI call tracking gives you information about the referring site and also links calls to the search keywords and most other web session details that led them to the site prior to placing a phone call.

 Session-based Dynamic Number Insertion makes it possible to track the specific keywords that someone searched for before they clicked through to your site and made a call.
-This is an exceptionally efficient means of gathering data about PPC, some SEO and other online advertising efforts.
+This is an exceptionally efficient means of gathering data about PPC, some SEO, and other online advertising efforts.
 If you want all the details, session-based DNI is the only way to get to the greatest level of detail and win big at the granular level.

 If your taste interest is high-level or more granular, Dynamic Number Insertion call tracking is a quick and easy way to sample and discover your most valuable data.
 The information showcased in the gathered call tracking metrics can be used for a variety of purposes.
 These include campaign optimization and the establishment of credibility for your marketing ROI story.